Siti Adiyati: Black December (Desember Hitam), 1974

-In 1974, Siti Adiyati was involved in the Black December (Desember Hitam) student protest, notably one of the few female participants.
-The Black December event was incited by skewed judging for the second iteration of The Grand Painting Exhibition of Jakarta (Pameran Besar Seni Lukis Indonesia), held from 18 to 31 December 1974 as part of the larger Art Festival ’74 (Pesta Seni 74).
-Here, Siti Adiyati and her group of peers exhibited mixed media works, collages, and other two-dimensional works that did not fall neatly within conventional classifications of painting.
-Such works were judged as inappropriate at a national exhibition seeking to represent a national artistic identity—they were deemed as artistically immature, overly reliant on foreign trends, and being art for art's sake.
+In 1974, Siti Adiyati was involved in the Black December (Desember Hitam) student protest.
+She was one of the few female participants present.

+During the second Grand Painting Exhibition of Jakarta (Pameran Besar Seni Lukis Indonesia) from 18 to 31 December 1974, Siti Adiyati and her peers exhibited mixed media works, collages, and other works that could not neatly be defined as painting.
+These artworks were judged as inappropriate at a national exhibition that sought to represent national artistic identity.
+Their works were instead dismissed as being artistically immature, overly reliant on foreign trends, and being art for art's sake, a judgement that incited the Black December protest.